Participants at Karura Forest During the Rooted and Rising Convening in Nairobi.

 Program Overview

-Over five days in Nairobi, participants will take part in:
+Over five days in Nairobi, participants took part in:

-Parallel spaces include regional meetings for Sister-to-Sister participants, advocacy and bilateral meetings, and laureate dialogues.
+Parallel spaces included regional meetings for Sister-to-Sister participants, advocacy and bilateral meetings, and laureate dialogues.

 Partners